Planning a weekend in Scottsdale, Arizona? Great idea! Here are my tips for making the most of a break in this great little city.

 After that early wake up, take some time to relax at one of the more than 50 spas in Scottsdale – that calculates to about three per square mile!

-I highly recommend the Prickly Pear Body Therapy treatment at Andaz’s Palo Verde Spa & Apothecary.
+I highly recommend the Prickly Pear Wrap treatment at Andaz’s Palo Verde Spa & Apothecary.
 The prickly pear seed has oils that are rich in essential fatty acids perfect for protecting and nourishing the skin.
 The treatment will see you scrubbed, wrapped and smothered in products made from prickly pear.
 This was 90 minutes that I never wanted to end.

 Fully pampered, head into Scottsdale for lunch at waterfront Olive and Ivy Restaurant + Marketplace.
 This Mediterranean-inspired restaurant is always buzzing, no matter the time of day.
 Share a mix of the bruschetta, or one of the huge salads or flatbreads.